 Peter Layton retired from the day to day running of the Studio in 2003.
 He continued as chairman of the company working closely alongside the then Principal, Peter Craze.

 The following 10 years saw huge changes.
-In 2008, after several years of planning, we began the two year programme, designed and run by Chris Pickles who, in 2012, became Principal.
+In 2008, after several years of planning, we began the two-year programme, designed and run by Chris Pickles who, in 2012, became Principal.
 Then, in 2010 Kit Thacker was appointed Managing Director with responsibilities for the finances, structure and strategy.
-In order to accommodate the new two year course, we hired three large studios, a class room and an office 5 minutes walk away from Grange Court at the Questors Theatre complex on Mattack Lane.
+In order to accommodate the new two-year course, we hired three large studios, a classroom and an office 5 minutes walk away from Grange Court at the Questors Theatre complex on Mattock Lane.

 More recently we have built and equipped a TV Studio as well as a customised Sound Studio and taken all of our graduating productions into Central London venues.

 2014 saw perhaps the biggest change when the school was bought by a consortium of faculty and staff.
 Since then we have gone on to introduce new part-time courses and, in 2016, launched our first degree course - BA (Hons) in Professional Acting, validated by

 De Montfort University in Leicester.

 This constant evolution has not stopped, but the one thing that will never change is our commitment to vocational, professional training based on our three principle

 By teaching, tutoring and directing in line with these principles we believe we can enhance innate talent with skills, expertise and creativity and send our graduates out ready for the profession.

 You can find out more information about our faculty and staff by clicking here.